-It’s only a couple of weeks now until the Easter bank holiday weekend, so it seems a good time to be digging out the hot cross bun recipes.
+It’s only a few weeks now until the Easter bank holiday weekend, so it seems a good time to be digging out the hot cross bun recipes.
 This particular recipe is adapted from one that Clive used to teach on our baking courses at Frampton on Severn, which is perfect for a traditional, classic hot cross bun.
 For a variation on the theme with some ancient grains, try my white spelt hot cross buns with an Earl Grey glaze from “A Handful of Flour” (p.218).
 Whilst traditionally eaten on Good Friday, I like to eat these throughout the run up to Easter weekend, toasted and slathered in butter for breakfast or as an afternoon snack.

 It uses a “sponge”, which is a type of pre-ferment, for extra flavour and rise.
 Here, you mix a proportion of your flour with the yeast and liquid (milk, in this instance), and leave it to ferment for a period of time.
 Sponges can be “overnight”, and left to ferment for several hours, or this recipe uses what is sometimes known as a “flying sponge”, which is left for a much shorter time.
 I learned this rather lovely term from Clive, who has since retired from the Mill, and his recipe is still going strong!